-This document is a statement of the aims, principles and strategies for SPECIAL EDUCATIONAL NEEDS AND DISABILITY (SEND) at Highfield Primary School.
+This document is a statement of the aims, principles and strategies for Special Educational Needs and Disabilities (SEND) at Highfield Primary School.

 The policy will be reviewed annually by the Pupil Support Governor Sub Committee.

+School Governor - Cathryn Magyar

+SEND Coordinator - Rachael McVeigh to 31.12.2023, Lucy Dalgliesh from 01.01.2024 Designated Lead for Children Looked After or Previously Looked After Children - Rachael McVeigh to 31.12.2023, Lucy Dalgliesh from 01.01.2024

+EYFS SEND Lead - Jo Shelley

-School Governor - Gareth Potter SEND Coordinator - Rachael McVeigh Speech and Language co-ordinator - Anne Hargrave Medical needs teacher co-ordinator - Anne Hargrave Medical and Health Care Plan lead - Helen Calvert School Speech and Language support - Dawn Booth Additional First Aiders - Jim Brassil, Myfanwy Lupton-Walker, Helen Calvert
+Speech and Language Co-ordinator - Anne Hargrave Medical and Health Care Plan lead - Helen Calvert

+School Speech and Language support - Dawn Booth

+Additional First Aiders - Jim Brassil, Myfanwy Lupton-Walker, Helen Calvert

-The responsibility for SEND provision is led by Rachael McVeigh.
+The responsibility for SEND provision is led by the SEND Coordinator.

 The Head Teacher and SEND Governor are responsible for keeping the governing body informed about the school's SEND provision, including how funding, equipment and personnel resources are deployed.